Lab 1 - Bash

 $ cd cs50/labs/lab1

-These commands create a directory ~/cs50/labs/lab1
+These commands create a directory ~/cs50/labs/lab1, prevent others

 from peeking at your work, and change the working directory to lab1